postcss/autoprefixer/README.md

 * `/* autoprefixer: ignore next */` disable only next property or next rule selector or at-rule parameters (but not rule/at‑rule body).
 * `/* autoprefixer grid: on */` enable grid option.
 Use `off` to disable this option.
+* `/* autoprefixer grid: autoplace */` enable grid option with autoplacement support.
+Use `no-autoplace` to disable this option.

 You can also use comments recursively: